jcubic/jankiewicz-blog/bloglet/en/learning-techniques.md

 tags: bloglet_en
 ---

 A little clickbaity video about best learning techniques.
 It reminds me of a book: "Włam się do mózgu" (ang.
 Hack Your Brain) by [Radek Kotarski](https://pl.wikipedia.org/wiki/Rados%C5%82aw_Kotarski).
-The book is only in Polish and include a lot of techniques described in the video.
+The video includes a lot of techniques described in the book (available only in Polish).